ultralytics/ultralytics/docs/en/solutions/index.md

 ### How does YOLO11 estimate object speed in real time?

-YOLO11 calculates the speed of moving objects by analyzing video frame sequences, making it invaluable for traffic monitoring, sports analytics, and motion analysis.
+YOLO11 calculates the speed of moving objects by analyzing video frame sequences, making it valuable for traffic monitoring, sports analytics, and motion analysis.
 Discover the complete implementation process in our [Speed Estimation](../guides/speed-estimation.md) guide.

 ### Is it possible to perform instance segmentation and object tracking simultaneously with YOLO11?